-In this video from our Lightroom 4 A to Z Workshop on DVD, we will go over 5 rules that we highly recommend you follow when you are color correcting images in Lightroom 4.
+In this video, we will go over 5 rules that we highly recommend you follow when you are color correcting images in Lightroom 4.
 Watch the video or continue reading the article below!

 Watch the Video